AumXIV/Line-Notify-with-Face-Regconition-on-Raspberry-Pi-3/README.md

-# Line Notify with Face Regconitio on Raspberry Pi 3
+# Line Notify with Face Regconition on Raspberry Pi 3